 Employability skills can be essential to successful transition

 Our students can be assigned in-school “jobs” that permit them to acquire the essential job-related skills that are expected of young people in real employment settings.
 We also make available real-world apprenticeships in San Diego community settings, including Mama’s Kitchen, the San Diego Food Bank, Tecolote Canyon Ranger Station, and others.
 COOK Education Center personnel provide the necessary coaching and supervision of its students in these jobs so that success is virtually guaranteed.
 Ideally, by the time of graduation, those of our students whose transition plan includes independent living and a real-world job, will have experienced several such apprenticeships, so that they will have been prepared in a generalized way for successful employment.

 Transition can occur within COOK Education Center, to another TIEE school, or to public school.
-Students who enroll at an elementary school age will be served in the COOK Education Center’s Foundations program.
-If they continue to be enrolled in COOK Education Center, they will eventually be transitioned to the COOK Education Center’s Secondary Program either in the diploma-bound curriculum or in a more functionally oriented curriculum.
-Students can remain enrolled at COOK Education Center until their 22nd birthday, at which time they are no longer eligible for special education and services, so must graduate.
-Some students will qualify for transition to TIEE’s Urban Skills Center on or about their 18th birthday and can be educated at that school until achieving a high school diploma or until reaching their 22nd birthday.
+COOK Education Center’s Secondary Program and Workshop at COOK Programs offer diploma-bound curriculum or a more applied academic curriculum.
+Students in the Workshop at COOK can remain enrolled at COOK Education Center until their 22nd birthday, at which time they are no longer eligible for special education and services, so must graduate.
+Students enrolled in the Secondary Program may qualify for transition to TIEE’s Urban Skills Center on or about their 18th birthday and can be educated at that school until achieving a high school diploma or until reaching their 22nd birthday.
 Each year, some students transition to a public school, which depends on the decision of the student’s IEP team and the availability of an appropriate program in the student’s home school district.